jboarman/junk-dev-app/README.md

 Local `go run main.go`
 ======================

-Both ways of setting up my dependencies work as expected when treating the app as just a simple Go app, ala:
+All the ways of setting up my dependencies work as expected when treating the app as just a simple Go app, ala:

 ```
 > go run main.go